gazebosim/docs/tutorials/SDF/car_demo.md

 ```

 The `<visual>` and  the `<collision>` properties are similar to the previous link, except the shape of our link has the shape of `<cylinder>` that requires two attributes: the `<radius>` and the `<length>` of the cylinder.
-Our model should look like this:
+Save the file and run the world again, our model should look like this:

 ![this](car_left_wheel.png)